bcdipesh/bcdipesh/README.md

 Software Engineer
 ----------------------------

-As a teenager, discovering custom ROMs sparked my passion for enhancing my phone's performance through programming.
-This drive led me to pursue programming during my BSc Hons Computing degree at Leeds Beckett University.
-I've since focused on frontend development, mastering JavaScript and React.
-Confident in my abilities, I'm eager to tackle new challenges and contribute to your team's success.
-Let's chat!
+As a teenager, discovering custom ROMs sparked my passion for enhancing my smartphone's performance through programming.
+This ignited my journey into programming, a passion I pursued rigorously throughout my BSc Hons Computing degree at Leeds Beckett University, where I created my first web page to showcase information about HTML Tags.
+Since then, I've loved and immersed myself in frontend development, mastering JavaScript and React.
+I'd especially love to work at a small to medium-sized company where I can make an impact quickly.
+If you're hiring, let's chat!

 * 🌍  I'm based in Falls Church Virginia, USA
 * 🖥️  See my portfolio at [My Portfolio](https://bcdipesh.netlify.app)